Today's Swiss soda beverages are the offsprings of a place where mineral water was only consumed in small doses as prescribed by a doctor.

-Arguably, Flauder has the most distinct taste of all sodas in this list.
+Arguably, Appenzell Flauder has the most distinct taste of all sodas on this list.
 Made from a secret recipe containing at least melissa balm and elderberries, the genius behind Flauder's unmistakable flavor is Gabriela Manser.

-In the Appenzell region where Flauder in bottled, people have long had special herbs for all walks of like: For luck and happiness, for balance, courage and energy.
+In the Appenzell region where Flauder is bottled, people have long had special herbs for all walks of life: For luck and happiness, for balance, courage, and energy.
 Based on this old wisdom, she has come up with just the right blend of Alpine herbs to create a Swiss cult soda!

-For many Swiss, Elmer Citro brings back memories of school trips to the mountains.
+For many Swiss, ELMER Citro brings back memories of school trips to the mountains.
 After a day of hiking, this lemony fresh carbonated beverage tasted simply heavenly.
 This Swiss soda has been produced in Elm in the canton Glarus since 1927.
 Its invention was closely linked to a local spring, which was the case for many Swiss soda beverages with such a long history.

 Today, Elmer Citro is part of Ramseier AG.
 Its iconic status is underlined by the official entry in the Swiss Culinary Heritage database.
-One of the most popular ways of consuming Elmer Citro has to be Panaché though: Add one quarter into a glass and fill it up with beer!
-Yumm!
+One of the most popular ways of consuming Elmer Citro is as a Panaché: add one quarter into a glass and fill it up with beer!

 Gazosa La Fiorenzana